rustyscreeps/screeps-starter-rust/README.md

 Starter Rust AI for Screeps, the JavaScript-based MMO game

 This uses tooling located at https://github.com/daboross/screeps-in-rust-via-wasm/.
+I'd recommend using `cargo-screeps` for uploading the code, but it should compile fine just using `cargo-web` provided by the `stdweb` project.

 The documentation is currently a bit sparse.
 API docs which list functions one can use are located at https://docs.rs/screeps-game-api/.